joshbrew/tinybuild/tinybuild/docs/esbuild.md

 You may also use it if you want to write quick library or frontend tests with init scripts and test serving scripts to execute in-browser.
 Currently this test setting only applies to the browser bundle, which you could override to format for esm via .outputs.browser.format = 'esm' or .outputs.browser.platform = 'node'.

+### Worker bundling

+We added a simple plugin for unofficial worker support.
+Right now it requires you import a worker file that has a 'worker.js' in it somewhere then it will bundle and inject the correct code so your browser or node env can find it when served.
+I'm not very clever with regex but its a little better than the example I ripped off, and it works yay!

 ### External

 For modules including node libraries that are meant to interoperate with the browser, make sure you exclude them in via the 'external' setting.